 What was initially conceived as a companion column at Nomos Journal to my dissertation has since evolved into a more general blog in the aftermath of that project (Remixing Religion; the first two posts reappear here as well).
 While still mostly focused on remix theory and its application to the study of religion, posts also cover broader topics pertaining to other research and personal interests.
-I try to post at least once per month, but completing my first book has temporarily taken time away from that schedule (see Current Research).
+I try to post at least once per month, but finalizing my new book has temporarily taken time away from that schedule.
 New posts are announced via Mastodon.

 Subversive Goblins and Wabi-Sabi Hobbits